 - If you’re arty, create tiny paintings and personalised gift cards.

 These are just a few ideas.
 There are many more on the internet.
 Have fun!

-Step 6: Let it go and Allow Everyone to be Themselves
+Step 6 to a Stress Free Christmas: Let it go and Allow Everyone to be Themselves

 Remember, everything passes and Christmas is only one day so don’t sweat the small stuff.
 Even if someone has an annoying habit, simply accept it.
 Take a deep breath and let it go.

 Enjoy the variety of experiences that Christmas brings.

 Step 7 to a Stress Free Christmas: Be in The Present